visualopsholdings/nodes-irc/README.md

 Visit https://info.visualops.com/ for more info.

-All the places that mention "Visual Ops", could be interchanged with "ZMQChat".
+All the places that mention "Visual Ops", could be interchanged with "Nodes".

 ## Protocol

-The protocol used to talk to ZMQChat is sending stringified JSON over 2 ZMQ message queues.
+The protocol used to talk to Nodes is sending stringified JSON over 2 ZMQ message queues.

 ### Supported IRC commands